Best IT Workflow Automation Tools for Operations Teams February 2026

 6 min

 You're probably spending way too much time on routine IT tasks that don't need a human touch.
-IT process automation handles the repetitive stuff like ticket categorization, access approvals, and system updates without manual intervention.
-We've rounded up the best tools for IT operations teams so you can see which one makes sense for your workflow.
+IT process automation handles repetitive work like ticket categorization, access approvals, and system updates without manual intervention.
+We've rounded up the best workflow automation tools for IT operations teams so you can see which option fits your workflow.

 TLDR: